AlexandraStrang/VHR_guano/README.md

-# Intra-seasonal variation and factors influencing satellite-derived population indices of Adélie penguin
+# Intra-seasonal variation and factors influencing satellite-derived population indices of Adélie penguins

 ## Overview:
 This work represents the first chapter of my doctoral research at the University of Canterbury, New Zealand.
 We aimed to investigate the intra-seasonal variation and factors influencing satellite-derived population indices of Adélie penguins.
 As such, we aimed to enhance the precision of Very High-Resolution satellite (VHR) imagery for monitoring Adélie penguins.